This Whole Page Is Advertisement = Promotion = Commercial

-Why is there a Luther calendar, or more precisely, a Dr. Martin Luther calendar on a portal about Johann Sebastian Bach?
+Why is there a Luther Calendar, or more precisely, a Dr. Martin Luther Calendar on a portal about Johann Sebastian Bach?
 It is not quite easy to answer.
-But: First of all, Luther was also a composer.
-Did he compose classical music?
-In some way, yes, if you define it as generously as we do.
-To be precise, what Martin Luther composed is "early music".
+But: Firstly, Luther was also a composer.
+Did he compose Classical Music?
+In a way, yes, if you define it as generously as we do.
+Quite precisely, what Martin Luther composed is "early music."
 Songs.
-He composed over 30.
+Over 30 were composed by him.
 Reason enough for us to allow a calendar in his honor.
 But how did we come up with this idea?
-The original thought was probably that while searching for age-old wood engravings on the themes of Bach, Mozart and Beethoven over ten years, we "passed" Luther etchings, Luther steel engravings and Luther wood engravings every now and then.
+The original thought was probably that while searching for ancient wood engravings on the themes of Bach, Mozart and Beethoven over ten years, we "passed" Luther etchings, Luther steel engravings and Luther wood engravings now and then.
 In the past ten years.
 Then there was a break.

 You do not want to be entertained now?
-You want to get to the store?
-To order a Luther calendar?
+You want to get to the shop?
+To order a Luther Calendar?
 Or several as gifts during the Christmas season?
 Gladly.
-Then click here to visit the store and that is directly to the page where you can order this calendar.
+Then click here to visit the shop, and you'll be taken directly to the page where you can order this calendar.

 The Luther Calendar.
-It was created around twelve years after our Bach Mission began.
-And for a long time we didn't know at all whether we would find twelve motifs for twelve calendar pages, with a quality that would fit perfectly with our publishing house philosophy.
+It was created twelve years after our Bach Mission began.
+And for a long time we didn't know at all whether we would find twelve Luther motifs for twelve calendar pages, the quality of which would fit in perfectly with the Publishing House philosophy.

 Sure: white wig, writing desk, inkwell, pen and violin.
 Undoubtedly, it is the Bach manikin of the mighty toy manufacturer.
-By the way: In the background blurred is the Bchhaus in Eisenach.
+By the way: In the background blurred is the Bauhaus in Eisenach.

-Also, the concerns about whether we would be able to find enough motifs for a twelve-page calendar "evaporated".
+The concerns about whether we would be able to find enough Luther motifs for a twelve-page calendar also "evaporated".
 Of course, cool, modern and hip paintings were out of the question for this theme.
-After all, we already find the Luther manikin extremely borderline.
+Because we already find the Luther manikin extremely borderline.
 But thousands of Christians did not see it that way.

 Good.
 So no hip, quirky and funny motifs on the subject of Martin Luther.
 What remains?
 Monuments, for example.
-In fact, there are many, many more monuments of Luther than of the Baroque composer.
+In fact, there are many, many more monuments to Luther than to the Baroque composer Johann Sebastian Bach.
 And so great photos of Luther monuments offer themselves as calendar monthly pages.
 Actually ... there are far too many Luther monuments, there are 16 Luther cities alone.
 And we didn't want to offer a Luther monument calendar, but a mix of different components.
 Maybe there will be a Luther monument calendar ... later on.
 In that case, some photo excursions would probably be necessary.
-Always only with best weather.
+Always only in best weather.
 And always only one or two per day at most.
 Or per trip.
 We want to see how the demand for the first Luther calendar develops.

 The third component is portraits of Martin Luther: the very well-known and the most well-known.
-Here too, of course, the resolution of the original played a very decisive role, because we of course did not want to offer a single second-rate motif in our Luther Calendar.
+Here too, of course, the resolution of the original played a very decisive role, because we naturally did not want to offer a single second-class motif in our Luther Calendar.106

 The Luther Calendar in January 2023.

-We discarded another component shortly before the editorial deadline, although we had already bought a specimen: Luther on stamps.
+We discarded another component shortly before the editorial deadline, although we had already bought a copy: Luther on stamps.
 There are two kinds of such Luther stamps: One is "serious", but hardly any of them are really beautiful.
 The second kind are gorgeous souvenir sheets and really great single stamps, but they are issued by countries in Arabia or in Africa.
-So they are almost "Cinderellas", so no real stamps and only printed for the motif collectors among the stamp collectors.
-Few Luther stamps are kind of in the middle, so neither really beautiful, nor Cinderella.
+So they are almost Cinderellas, so no real stamps and only printed for the motif collectors among the stamp collectors.
+A Few Luther stamps are kind of in the middle, so neither really beautiful, nor Cinderella.
 There are also first day covers on the Luther theme, of course.
-When the ordered stamp mentioned above arrived, we had already discarded the idea of a monthly page with a Luther stamp.
+By the time the ordered stamp mentioned above arrived, we had already dismissed the idea of a monthly page with a Luther stamp.
 This motive would not have fit to the others.
 But maybe, just maybe, there will be a Luther stamp calendar one day.
-Let's wait and see how the first Luther calendar is liked.
+Let's wait and see how we like the first Luther calendar.

 The Luther Calendar 2023 in February: the Luther monument in Dresden, Saxony, Germany.

 The Luther Calendar 2023 in March: It is the arrival of Martin Luther at the Wartburg near Eisenach in Thuringia, Germany.
-By the way, all wooden engravings are excellent in print, the images on this website may not be displayed optimally, depending on your PC, laptop, smartphone or tablet.
+By the way, all wood engravings are excellent in print, the images on this website page may not be displayed optimally, depending on your PC, laptop, smartphone or tablet.

 The Martin Luther Calendar 2023 in April: the Luther Monument in Wittenberg.
 You can hardly tell from this photo that Luther is standing under a canopy.
 But ... you know that now.